FAQs

 Our teaching programs center on the following:

-There is no speaker fee–our speakers are all volunteers–but we do encourage you to donate to CARA.
+There is no speaker fee–our speakers are all volunteers–but we encourage you to donate to CARA.
 There are several ways to donate:

 They are the doggies and kitties of our volunteer speakers.
 Most were rescued, adopted, and are now happy members of the CARA family.